myersm0/cathedrals/README.md

 **Local-first** — SQLite + sqlite-vec.
 No external services required.

-**LLM integration** — Summaries, embeddings, and (in progress) structured claim extraction.
+**LLM integration** — Summaries, embeddings, and structured claim extraction.
 Works with Ollama locally or any OpenAI-compatible API, including endpoints secured with OAuth2 client credentials.

 **Terminal-native interface** — Fast TUI for browsing, reading, tagging, and searching your collection.